j-corp-25/W5D4/class_notes.md

 We can rollback on the test since we are not deploying into a server.
 No bad outcome basically for now.

+Down status means the migration has not been updated to the table UP status means that it has been update in the schema file